The Role of the IS Advisor

 - Email advising gives both parties a clear, accurate record of the information exchanged, reducing the possibility of confusion and allowing for future reference.
 Each advisor serves a huge caseload of students.
 Please allow 1-2 business days for a reply before following up.

 - Alternatively, you may schedule an in-person appointment with your dedicated IS Advisor.
-Make sure your calendar is set to Eastern Standard Time (EST) to avoid scheduling confusion.
+Make sure your calendar is set to Eastern Time (ET) to avoid scheduling confusion.

 IS Advisors may recommend consultation with an immigration attorney in particularly complex or uncertain cases.
 A handout of immigration attorneys is available on the OGS legal resources website.
 Please inquire about legal fees prior to scheduling an appointment with one of the attorneys.